Teach

 “Esther is a wonderful writer, editor, teacher and motivator.
 In her classes, I've gone from writing my first children's book to actually selling my first children's book.
 Esther's knowledge of the industry, the craft of writing, and what it takes to nurture writers and their stories is invaluable.”

-—Cheryl Bardoe, Chicago
+—Cheryl Bardoe, Chicago IL

 GREGOR MENDEL: THE FRIAR WHO GREW PEAS, Harry N. Abrams